Foam choices: Matching the foam to the fuel

 For many departments, AFFF was the dominant Class B firefighting agent for use on fires involving simple hydrocarbon fuels like crude, diesel, jet fuel, home heating oil and nonoxygenated gasoline.

 With the advent of federally mandated oxygenated gasolines, as well as gasoline-ethanol blends of varying concentrations, AFFF is no longer the optimal foam for those types of fuels.
-Enter AR-AFFF — Alcohol Resistant Aqueous Film Forming Foam.
+Enter AR-AFFF — alcohol-resistant AFFF.

 AR-AFFFs provide longer residence time in vapor suppression situations, particularly when firefighters encounter unignited fuel spills.
 AR-AFFF is required for fires and vapor suppression of spills involving E-10, E-85 and E-95 gasoline-ethanol blends now being carried in standard over-the-road gasoline tankers for delivery to retail gas stations.

-Both AR-AFFF and AR-FFFP foams are available as 3 percent to 6 percent concentrates which are designed for use on hydrocarbon fuels at 3 percent and polar solvents at 6 percent.
+Both AR-AFFF and AR-FFFP foams are available as 3% to 6% concentrates, which are designed for use on hydrocarbon fuels at 3% and polar solvents at 6%.

 Mid- and high-expansion foam